pdek1991/mycas-CICD/README.md

 has passed.

 Interface/API Definitions
-The SMS-CAS Interface exposes the following REST API endpoints:
-● /generateosm: This endpoint generates an EMM for a given device.
+The SMS-CAS Interface exposes the following REST API endpoints ● /generateosm: This endpoint generates an EMM for a given device.
 ● /adddevice: This endpoint adds a device to the system.
 ● /addentitlement: This endpoint adds an entitlement to a device.